PhD in Electrical Engineering

 Research focus: energy consumption reduction in road and railway transport

-In his PhD he proposed innovative energy management solutions for hybrid electrical vehicles and has successfully validated these control laws in real-time on a full-scale hybrid vehicle and in a freight train.
+In his PhD Javier proposed innovative energy management solutions for hybrid electrical vehicles and has successfully validated these control laws in real-time on a full-scale hybrid vehicle and in a freight train.

-In 2012 Javier received the Green Talents award for his commitment to increase transportation system efficiency.
 After his research stay at the Technical University of Berlin, Germany, he changed his research area and has been working on rural electrification and micro grids since then.
-He is currently founding a start-up, which offers research services on an outsourced basis.

-2016 Invited Professor at University of Caen, Normandy
+2016 Invited Professor at University of Caen, Normandy, France

 CV as submitted for the Green Talents award (2012):

 FEMTO-ST Institute UMR CNRS 6174 and Alstom Transport, France

 Research focus: energy management of hybrid electrical vehicles; energy consumption reduction in trains

 Electrical Engineer Javier Enrique Solano Martínez is helping to take a chunk out of the world’s energy consumption with the R&D of energy consumption reduction systems for the transportation segment.

 With transportation representing more than 25% of the world’s energy consumption, Green Talents winner Javier Enrique Solano Martínez is clear on his mission: “My work on sustainable transport systems is part of the effort to reduce this consumption and its environmental impact.”